OfficeDev/Word-Add-in-JavaScript-SliceDataChunks/README.md

 ## Key components of the sample
 The sample solution contains the following key files:

-**WordDocumentEmitter project**
+**WordDocumentEmitter** project

 - WordDocumentEmitter.xml: The manifest file for the Word add-in.
-- DocumentForEditing.docx: Starter document with 500 pages of text.
+- DocumentForEditing.docx: Start Document with 500 pages of text.

-**WordDocumentEmitterWeb project**
+**WordDocumentEmitterWeb** project

 - App/Home/Home.html.
 The HTML user interface that is displayed in the task pane.
 - App/Home/Home.js.
 Logic that runs when the add-in is loaded.

-All other files are automatically provided by the Visual Studio project template for Office Add-ins.

 <a name="codedescription"></a>
 ##Description of the code
-The DocumentForEditing.docx file is set as the **StartAction** property of the task pane add-in.
+The DocumentForEditing.docx file is set as the **Start Document** property of the task pane add-in.
 The document is large enough (500 pages) to be sliced into a number of discrete chunks of data.

 The sample demonstrates:

 - How to use JavaScript to retrieve the selected value from a drop-down list.
-- How to use the getFileAsync method to slice the file into chunks of data of varying sizes.
+- How to use the **getFileAsync** method to slice the file into chunks of data of particular sizes.
-- How to retrieve the data from each slice of the file by using the getSliceAsync method.
+- How to retrieve the data from each slice of the file by using the **getSliceAsync** method.

 <a name="build"></a>